 German is famous for its excessively long words with the longest word being made up of 79 letters!
 Donaudampfschiffahrtselektrizitätenhauptbetriebswerkbauunterbeamtengesellschaft means “association of subordinate officials of the head office management of the Danube steamboat electrical services” (the name of a pre-war club in Vienna).
 It must be noted that this word is not really useful; it’s more of an attempt to lengthen the word Donaudampfschifffahrtsgesellschaftskapitän which means “Danube steamship company captain”.

-2. 130 million people speak German as their Mother tongue or second language
+2. 130 million people speak German as their Mother tongue or as a second language

 Approximately 130 million people speak German as their mother language, or as a second language.
 German is the most widely spoken mother language in the EU and is an official language in 7 countries.